nidhi112000/SDL/multi_growth_app/README.md

 def assign_barcode() - This will assign the returned barcode to its plate number by appendinng it to the PLATE_BARCODES array.

+The following functions are called within setup_experiment_run_dataframes_from_stocks():

+def return_stock_dictionary(file_name) - This will return a dataframe of the stock plate csv file by providing just the name of the csv file in the stock_plate_information folder in active_runs.
+The csv file should be formatted with a title in the first row and data corresponding to the well for the next 96 rows.

 The following functions are called within process_experimental_results():

 def read_globus_data(title_name = '', t0_reading = True, plate_number = 0) - Reads Hidex data with the given experimental title_name from the https://acdc.alcf.anl.gov/ Portal and returns it as a Pandas dataframe.

-def return_line_of_best_fit(worksheet) - Reads the line of best fit from the Treatment Concentration and Cell Density data in a workbook found in the format of those in the completed_runs folder

 ## Tools